Consensys/doc.web3signer/docs/reference/cli/subcommands.md

 <!--/tabs-->

-Removes high watermark.
-When set to true, all other subcommand options are ignored.
-(Default: false)
+Removes the high watermark.
+When set to `true`, all other `watermark-repair` options are ignored.
+The default is `false`.

 #### `set-high-watermark`